 A little known fact is that mosquitoes are attracted to dark colours.
 This is believed to be because of the contrast dark coloured clothes provide against the horizon during dusk when mosquitoes are most active.

-Wearing lightly coloured clothing is a good way to avoid being bitten by mosquitoes.
+Wearing lighter coloured clothing is a good way to avoid being bitten by mosquitoes.

 3. Use insect repellent